kharazi/listmacro-wiki/List.markdown

 	give name of list and index to delete and delete that index

 ### ave
-  give name of list and return average of  values of list in EBX register ;
+  	give name of list and return average of  values of list in EBX register

+### min
-;			min:		give name of list and return minimum value of list in EBX register ;
+    	give name of list and return minimum value of list in EBX register

+### max
-;			max:		give name of list and return maximum value of list in EBX register ;
+	give name of list and return maximum value of list in EBX register

+### sum
-;			sum:		give name of list and return sum value of list in EBX register ;
+	give name of list and return sum value of list in EBX register

+### QuickSort
-;			QuickSort:	give name of list and sorts list with quick sort alghorithm ;
+	give name of list and sorts list with quick sort alghorithm

+### in_sort
-;			in_sort:	give name of list and sorts list with insertion sort alghorithm ;
+	give name of list and sorts list with insertion sort alghorithm

+### BubbleSort
-;			BubbleSort:	give name of list and sorts list with bubble sort alghorithm
+	give name of list and sorts list with bubble sort alghorithm